Accounting for Convertible Bonds

 For the Other component Equity, the company may decide to keep it or reclass it to Share Premium Account which also under the equity section.

 - Bond Convert at the maturity date

-Bondholder may decide to convert the bond to equity share at the maturity date when the share price increase.
-However, the share price is effect to our recording, only the share face value is taking into account.
+Bondholder may decide to convert bonds to equity share at the maturity date when the share price increase.
+However, the share price is not effect to our recording, only the share face value is taking into account.

-Assume the face value is $ 50 per share.
+Assume the par value of share is $ 50 per share.

 No of share = 20 share per bond * 2,000 bonds = 40,000 shares

 Common Share = 40,000 shares * $ 50 par value = $ 2,000,000

 Journal entry: The company makes journal entry by debiting financial liability $ 2,000,000, other equity components $ 154,700 and credit common share $ 2,000,000, additional paid in capital $ 154,700.

 - Bond convert before the maturity date

 Assume the holder agree to convert the bond at the end of year 2.
 Based on the table above, financial liability balance is $ 1,944,358 which need to reverse from balance sheet, so it will impact the additional paid-in capital which is the balancing figure.